transcom/milmove_load_testing/README.md

 provides a number of [config options](https://docs.locust.io/en/stable/configuration.html) to allow you to manipulate which users and/or tasks run from any given locustfile.

 In particular, our `locustfiles/all.py` combines all our `User` classes into a single run.

+As of 2022-05-25, the `locustfiles/queue.py` is the recommended way to run the load tests.

 ### `scripts/`